Five Signs Of ADHD To Look For In Adults

 Constantly in a rush or running late

-If you struggle with adult ADHD, you may also find that you’re always running late for places that you need to be.
+If you struggle with adult ADHD, you may also find that you frequently run late to places that you need to be.
 This can occur for many different reasons.
-For example, you might discover that you’re always running late because you can’t remember where you put the items that you need to bring with you as you head out the door.
+For example, you might suspect that you’re always running late because you can’t remember where you put the items that you need to bring with you as you head out the door.
 You may lose track of time and not realize that you were supposed to have left 15 minutes ago.
 Or it could be that you committed to doing something and then completely forgot that you had agreed to do it because you overbooked yourself and didn’t write your commitments down in a calendar.

 Poor listening skills

 Since ADHD can cause difficulty paying attention, it may impact your ability to focus and actively listen during conversations.
 You might find that your mind begins to wander when you are supposed to be listening to another person talk.
-This can lead the other person to grow frustrated, causing you to miss out on hearing important information.
+This can lead the other person to grow frustrated as well as cause you to miss out on important information.
 Since listening is an essential social skill, not listening to others can also impact your ability to interact and build relationships with friends and family members, which can lead to relationship problems.
-They may see your behavior as rude if they don’t know that you struggle with ADHD and understand how the disorder can impact you.
+They may see your behavior as rude, particularly if they don’t know that you struggle with ADHD and understand how the disorder can impact you.

 Procrastination on larger projects

-Another symptom that you may experience with ADHD is difficulty getting started on projects, especially ones requiring you to focus on them for longer periods of time.
-This can cause you to procrastinate on getting started at all.
-It could be that you feel overwhelmed about the task at hand, and so instead of getting started on it, you push it off, or you don’t prioritize time-sensitive tasks.
-While procrastinating only makes completing the project more challenging to complete in the long run, it can feel too overwhelming to get started at all.
-You may find yourself choosing to take advantage of the short-term benefit of procrastinating instead of thinking of the long-term benefits of completing the task at hand on time.
+Another prominent symptom of ADHD in adults is difficulty with time management and getting started on projects, especially ones requiring you to focus on them for longer periods of time.
+This can cause you to resist getting started at all.
+It could be that you feel overwhelmed about the task at hand, and so instead of getting started on it, you push it off or fail to prioritize time-sensitive tasks.
+While procrastinating only makes completing the project more challenging to complete in the long run, it can feel too overwhelming to get started in the moment.
+You may find yourself choosing to take advantage of the short-term benefit of procrastinating instead of the long-term benefits of completing the task at hand on time, even when you really want to get it done.

 Getty/AnnaStills

-The symptoms adults living with ADHD experience can create challenges in many different areas of life.
+The symptoms adults with ADHD experience can create challenges in many areas of life.
 For example, adults may find that they struggle with their performance at work due to disorganization and procrastination.
-They might also find it difficult to stay focused when they should be working or make careless mistakes.
+They might also find it difficult to stay focused when they should be working, or consistently make seemingly careless mistakes despite triple-checking their work.

 Maintaining relationships may be a challenge for adults with ADHD as well.
-You and your significant other might experience more conflict because of the struggles you’re facing due to ADHD.
-For example, your partner may be frustrated that you don’t listen and engage in conversations that they are trying to have with you.
+You and your significant other might experience more conflict because of miscommunications related to your symptoms.
+For instance, your partner may be frustrated that you don’t listen and engage in conversations that they are trying to have with you.
 Or they may grow discouraged with your lack of organization around the house.
-If your partner doesn’t understand that these are not behaviors that you want to have but ones that you’re actively working to overcome, they could become offended and get their feelings hurt.
+This is especially likely if they don’t understand the extent of your symptoms, but even the most understanding and caring partners may get offended or peeved from time to time.
+It can feel quite discouraging.

 While your symptoms may make it appear that you don’t care about the other people that are around you or that you’re not taking things seriously, that’s usually not the case.
-Instead, it’s simply that the challenges that you face present themselves in these ways.
+Really, it’s probably because your brain responds inadequately to rewarding stimuli and gets lost in all the noise of life.

 According to the Substance Abuse and Mental Health Services Administration, ADHD adults are also more likely to develop a substance use disorder, although there is no definitive evidence to explain why.
 Substance misuse by people with ADHD may be an attempt to relieve their symptoms, or there may be a genetic link between substance abuse, ADHD, and other mental health conditions.